How to Deal with Emotional Abuse?

-Emotional abuse can be hard to see or even grasp.
-At times, only certain specific behaviors or effects may indicate its presence.
-It also pertains to the notion of the way victims feel after these behaviors take place that involves humiliation, put down, harassment or verbal violence.
+Emotional abuse pertains to the notion of the way victims feel after these behaviors take place that involves humiliation, put down, harassment or verbal violence.
 These behaviors tend to be intentional and not accidental.
 There is a specific aim in the mind of a perpetrator, even though it may be followed by apologies and promises of never doing it again.
 In this way, the victim can be controlled.
 Abused women or other victims of violence experience anger, dejection, and worthlessness.
 These effects are also present at work, where it leads to lower productivity levels.
 Those who express innuendos or even rumors can damage one's self-esteem.

 Witnessing hostilities and extreme conflicts can have the same effect on those who are victims as well as on those who are bystanders.
-Even those, who only observe such incidents can suffer lower self-esteem and lack of confidence.
-It leads to an lower capacity of dealing with such behaviors.
+Even those, who only observe such incidents can suffer low self-esteem and lack of confidence.
+It then leads to a diminished capacity in dealing with such behaviors.

 More imminent effects of abusive behaviors revolve around health issues, such as difficulties with concentration, memory problems as well as other ailments requiring treatments following emotional abuse.
 Most of all, it leads to a cycle of abuse and less assertive behaviors due to emotional abuse that can be even more repressive than physical abuse.

 It is difficult to discern how abusive behaviors evolve.
 The signs of an emotionally abusive relationship may be subtle such as ignoring someone or even not hearing what they are saying or they may be physical such as hitting someone.
 Those who perpetrate abuse come from families that were abusive.
 They often have experience of non-caring environments.
-During their childhood, they learn disorganization and hostility because such environments.
+During their childhood, they learn disorganization and hostility because of such environments.
 Later, they misinterpret social situations and become aggressive.